 5.1.
 Compulsory literature (available in the library and Title Number of copies in the library Availability via other media through other media) .
 Thompson, A., Strickland, A.J. i Gamble.
 J.:Strateški menadžment - u potrazi za konkurentskom prednošću, Mate, 2005, Zagreb.
 3 - 5.2.
 Additional literature (at the moment of changes and/or amended of study programme) - 5.3.
 Quality assurance methods that ensure the acquisition of knowledge, skills and competences The control of students' work quality and the acquisition of necessary knowledge and skills will be ensured through interactive work.
-By k classes and provided information on students' progress through short colloquiums and homework, information for further guidance to stude of their work.
+By keeping track of attendance and student activity during classes and provided information on students' progress through short colloquiums and homework, information for further guidance to students will be provided in order to increase the efficiency of their work.
 Students will be informed about their rights and obligations as well as the methods of work and the required literature.
-Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian employment service on the annual stat Alumni association. ents will be provided in order to increase the efficiency 5.4. information on the course and contact with the teacher It is obligatory for every student to regularly inform about the course, teaching and teaching activities.
-All information about teaching or an pages of the course and on the web pages of the Polytechnic.
-Students can contact the teachers during the consultation term (at least one h can be addressed during classes.
-It is possible to ask questions by e-mail (from the official e-mail address from the domain @ vus.hr) th working days from the receipt of e-mail). our per week), while brief ques tions and explanations
+Indicators of quality assurance system: Student survey, monitoring of annual data from the Croatian employment service on the annual state of student employment, surveys from employers and Alumni association.
+5.4. information on the course and contact with the teacher

-1. GENERAL INFORMATION AB OUT THE SUBJECT 1.1.
-Title BUSINESS ETHICS AND SOCIAL RESPONSIBILITY 1.8.
+1. GENERAL INFORMATION ABOUT THE SUBJECT 1.1.
+Title Business Ethics and Social Responsibility 1.8.
 ISVU course code 187552 1.2.
 Lecturer MA Gina Lugović, s. lecturer 1.9.
 MOZVAG course code ?
 1.3.
 Assistants and/or associates None 1.10.
 Forms of teaching (number of hours Lecturing +Practical exercises + Seminars + e learning) 30L+15S 1.4.
-Study programme (specialist, undergraduate, graduate) Professional graduate study of Management 1.11.
+Study programme (specialist, undergraduate, graduate) Specialist Graduate Professional Study of Management 1.11.
 Level of e- learning application (1 st , 2 nd , 3 rd level), percentage of on line course performance (max.
 20%) 1 st , materials available online, 0% of course online.
 1.5.
 Course status (obligatory, optional) Optional 1.12.
 Number of course revisions 1 1.6.
 Study year 2.
 1.13.
 Modernization yes 🗆 no 1.7.
 Credit score (ECTS) 5 1.14.
 Percentage estimate of course changes and/or supplements Less than 20% More than 20 % 2.
-COURSE DESCRIPTION · 2.1.
-Course objectives Stuc dents acquire knowledge of fundamental theoretical approaches in cept of social responsibility and the solving of moral and ethical di the field of business ethics and train for the application of moral and ethic lemmas. al principles in business, the application of the 2.2.
+COURSE DESCRIPTION 2.1.
+Course objectives Stu 2.1.
+Course objectives Students acquire knowledge of fundamental theoretical approaches in the field of business ethics and train for the application of moral and ethical principles in business, the application of the concept of social responsibility and the solving of moral and ethical dilemmas.
+2.2.
 Terms of course entry and required competences Attendance at lectures, submitted seminar papers.